What Does Martin Lewis REALLY Think About Equity Release?

 Equity release impacts inheritance planning by reducing the value of your estate, directly affecting the amount you can leave as an inheritance.

-While it offers immediate financial benefits, the long-term consequence is a smaller inheritance for your heirs, altering your intended estate distribution.
+While it provides immediate financial benefits, the long-term consequence is a smaller inheritance for your heirs, potentially altering your intended estate distribution.

 What Are the Alternatives to Equity Release and Public Opinions on It?